-- 16. Display Easy to read, user friendly display featuring large LEDs and one button functions. - 17.
-Weight Storage Tray Generous storage for a variety of weight profiles and sizes as well as built in storage pockets for the standard centering cones. - 18.
-Accessory Storage Four sturdy side mounted pegs are supplied for storage of additional accessories. - Foot Operated Shaft Lock A foot operated shaft lock is used to stabilize the shaft during the weight placement process. - 20.
+- 14. Display Easy to read, user friendly display featuring large LEDs and one button functions. - 15.
+Weight Storage Tray Generous storage for a variety of weight profiles and sizes as well as built in storage pockets for the standard centering cones. - 16.
+Accessory Storage Four sturdy side mounted pegs are supplied for storage of additional accessories. - 17.
+Foot Operated Shaft Lock A foot operated shaft lock is used to stabilize the shaft during the weight placement process. - 18.
 Shaft Adapter A common 40 mm size shaft is used.
-The easily removable shaft can be replaced for service or during use of certain wheel adapters. - 21.
-Wheel Guard The standard wheel guard is a safety feature for prevention of operator injury in the event of loose weights, debris or wheel mounting failure.
-The balancer is programed to spin upon guard closure as well as brake when the guard is raised. - 22.
-Semi-Automatic Parameter Arm Both rim distance and rim diameters are automatically input with the SAPE.
+The easily removable shaft can be replaced for service or during use of certain wheel adapters. - 19.
+Semi-Automatic Parameter Arm Rim distance is automatically input with the SAPE.
 The SAPE is also used in several procedures for determining accurate rim profiles.